kimutisd/lectures-scheduler/README.md

 If you want to see how this service evolves, you should follow from the first commit, where the service is very basic, to the last commit, where the service is a bit more advanced and structured in a nice way with using EF.

+## Testing
+This is a disclaimer about testing in this project - as for this moment there will be no tests, because this solution is a display of practises used to create a service.
+Basically, there would be two test projects - UnitTests and IntegrationTests.
+That will come in the later lectures, and might be included here as new commits.

 ## First commit - basic application
 In our first commit we can see basic web api set up with swagger support.
 At this point we have no error handling, no database, simply a controller that returns hardcoded value.